-In particular, they adhered to principals of “universal dynamism,” which meant that no single object is separate from its background or another object.
+In particular, they adhered to principles of “universal dynamism,” which meant that no single object is separate from its background or another object.
 “The sixteen people around you in a rolling motor bus are in turn and at the same time one, ten four three; they are motionless and they change places. … The motor bus rushes into the houses which it passes, and in their turn the houses throw themselves upon the motor bus and are blended with it.”

 This is best exemplified in Giacomo Balla’s Dynamism of a Dog on a Leash, where the motion of walking the dog is shown through the multiplying of the dog’s feet, leash, and owner’s legs.
 Urban scenes such as this were typical subject matter for the Futurists, who saw the city environment as the apex of their ideals.

-Umberto Boccioni explained the principals of Futurist art by distinguishing it from another avant-garde movement—Impressionism.
+Umberto Boccioni explained the principles of Futurist art by distinguishing it from another avant-garde movement—Impressionism.
 “While the impressionists paint a picture to give one particular moment and subordinate the life of the picture to its resemblance to this moment, we synthesize every moment (time, place, form, color-tone) and thus paint the picture.”

 The Futurists were also highly influenced by Cubism, which was first brought to the group by Gino Severini.
 Severini came into contact with the style while visiting Paris in 1911 and introduced its use of broken color fields and short brushstrokes to the Futurists.
 The core artists used these techniques to create even more dynamic scenes of everything from cyclists to dancers to cities under construction.